calvinhoang203/Analysis-of-Amazon-Sales-Trend/README.md

 2/ What are the top-rated products based on the number of ratings?

-3/ Which category has the highest number of products?
+3/ Is there a correlation between the number of ratings and the average rating of a product?

-4/ What are the top 5 most popular products in each category based on the number of reviews?
+4/ What are top products that have the most discounted price?

-5/ Are there certain products or categories that consistently receive positive or negative reviews?
+5/ What is the correlation between the discount percentage and the number of reviews?

-6/ Which top users have provided the most reviews?
+6/ What top products have the highest click-through rates based on the product links provided?

-7/ How has user satisfaction changed over time?
-Are there any noticeable trends?
+7/ Which category has the highest number of products?

-8/ Is there a correlation between the number of ratings and the average rating of a product?
+8/ What are the top 5 most popular products in each category based on the number of reviews?

-9/ What are top products that have the most discounted price?
+9/ Which top users have provided the most reviews?

-10/ What top products have the highest click-through rates based on the product links provided?
+10/ Are there certain products that consistently receive positive or negative reviews?

-11/ How can customer feedback be used to improve products or customer service?
+11/ Is there any correlation between the length of the review content and the rating?

 Link to the dataset: https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset